 To begin, type your search terms into the box, or for more options, click on the ArticlesPlus tab to display the screen show below.
 You can also click on the Advanced Article Search link in this box to get even more options.

-Limit to articles from scholarly journals
+Limit to peer-reviewed journals

 To find only academic publications, including articles from peer-reviewed journals.